scala/scala3/docs/docs/typelevel.md

 zs.foreach(f)  // calls Iterable's foreach
 ```
 It follows that an overriding typelevel method should implement exactly the same semantics as the
-method it overrides (but possibly more effeciiently).
+method it overrides (but possibly more efficiently).

 ## Matching on Types